 - The best tool for Restaurant Week is Open Table.
 Start plugging in times and neighborhoods, see what’s open and book a meal or two.
 They have a dedicated page set up just for restaurant week.

 - When planning for dinner, realize that Restaurant Week is a trying time for restaurants.
-Many of the kitchen and front-of-house staff are working doubles through the week, a lot of the diners are not experienced restaurant-goers, some menus are limited and later in the week some items will be unavailable.
-Use the opportunity to try new things and make sure to keep it simple.
-Restaurant Week may not be the best time to pull a really large dinner party together and it may not be the best opportunity to celebrate a special occasion.
+Many of the kitchen and front-of-house staff are working doubles through the week, a lot of the diners are not experienced restaurant-goers.
+Some menus are limited and later in the week some items will be unavailable.
+Use the opportunity to try new things and make sure to keep your demands simple.
+Restaurant Week may not be the best time to pull a really large dinner party together, and it may not be the best opportunity to celebrate a special occasion.

 What to watch out for